TommasoRonconi/scampy/readme.rst

    :width: 400
    :alt: If the image is not directly shown in the text, it can be found in the subdirectory `plots/evolving_slice.gif`

+The background color-code shows the underlying DM-density field computed by smoothing the contribution of DM-particles in a 10 Mpc/h thick slice of the simulation.
+The markers locate the positions of the mock galaxies generated with ScamPy.
+Circles mark the position of the central galaxies while crosses mark the position of satellite galaxies.
+The marker color represents lower to higher luminosity going from brighter to darker.

 Basic Usage